 What and Where to eat

+Let’s talk about the most important section of this Bali travel guide; Food!
 Bali is a food lovers paradise!
-Food is a massive part of why I want to go back to Bali so desperately!
 From traditional Balinese cuisine to more contemporary flair, Bali has got you covered!

 Bali is known for their warungs or small restaurants, offering traditional indonesian cuisine and is a big part of Balinese food and culture.